nyxnor/onionjuggler/docs/onionjuggler.conf.1.md

 **requirements**

 : Necessary packages to fully control OnionJuggler.
 They will be checked first if installed already, if not, will install via using the *$pkg_mngr_install*.
-(Default: tor grep sed openssl basez git qrencode pandoc tar python3-stem dialog nginx")
+(Default: tor grep sed openssl basez git qrencode tar python3-stem dialog nginx")

 ## TOR DAEMON